PsycInfo

-PsycINFO is a database of abstracts of literature in the field of psychology.
-It is produced by the American Psychological Association and distributed on the association's APA PsycNET and through third-party vendors.
-It is the electronic version of the now-ceased Psychological Abstracts.
-In 2000, it absorbed PsycLIT which had been published on CD-ROM.
+PsycInfo (formerly stylized PsycINFO) is a database of abstracts of literature in the field of psychology.
+It is produced by the American Psychological Association and distributed on the association's APA PsycNet and through third-party vendors.
+It is the electronic version of the defunct Psychological Abstracts.
+In 2000, it incorporated PsycLIT which had been published on CD-ROM.

-PsycINFO contains citations and summaries from the 19th century to the present of journal articles, book chapters, books, and dissertations.
+PsycInfo contains citations and summaries since 1887 of journal articles, book chapters, books, and dissertations.

 Overview

 The database, which is updated weekly, contained over 3.5 million records as of October 2013.
 Approximately 175,000 records were added to the database in 2012.

 Coverage

 More than 2,540 peer-reviewed journal titles are included in the database, and they make up 78% of the overall content.
 Journals are included if they are archival, scholarly, peer-reviewed, and regularly published with titles, abstracts, and keywords in English.
 As of October 2013, over 1,700 journal titles were included in their entirety (i.e. "cover to cover").
 Articles were selected for psychological relevance from the remaining titles.

 Chapters from authored and edited books make up 11% of database, while entire authored and edited books make up 4% of the database.
 Books are selected if they are scholarly, professional, or research-based, English-language, published worldwide, and relevant to psychology.

 Dissertations are selected from Dissertation Abstracts International (A and B), and make up 10% of database.
 They are selected on basis of classification in DAI in sections with psychological relevance.
 The database contains abstracts in dissertation records starting from 1995.

-Publications from at least 50 countries are included, with journals in more than 27 languages, and non-English titles in Roman alphabets from 1978 to the present.
+Publications from at least 50 countries are included, with journals in more than 27 languages, and non-English titles in Roman alphabets since 1978.